 Our free Infant Feeding Support Line has been busy supporting parents to feed their babies, with a greater urgency of need and volume of calls received – providing a safety net in the early days and weeks after birth.
 Many thousands more have accessed the support of our skilled breastfeeding counsellors in other ways, including through more than 60 community drop-ins that moved online.

-Our NCT branches and volunteers have continued to provide free community support across the UK - ranging from online activities to help break the isolation with safe spaces, friendship and fun, through to trained peer support for women experiencing mental health issues or facing particularly challenging situations.
+Our NCT branches and volunteers have continued to provide free community support across the UK - ranging from online activities to help break the isolation with safe spaces, friendship and fun, through to Walk and Talks in public spaces and trained peer support for women experiencing mental health issues or facing particularly challenging situations.

 How we are delivering our services

-The social, emotional and practical support that is provided through our live online courses and charitable activities is materially alleviating the impact of ongoing restrictions for thousands of parents every month.
+The social, emotional and practical support that is provided through our charity's support is materially alleviating the impact of ongoing restrictions for thousands of parents every month.
 Alongside online support, we know how important it is that this also includes opportunity to come together in-person, where it is safe and practical to do so.

-As we move into Autumn, facing the likelihood of a further six months of social distancing and local lockdowns, we continue to actively review the way we are delivering services so that we can respond to changing Government guidance and levels of risk.
+As we move through changing levels of restriction and local or national lockdowns, we continue to actively review the way we are delivering services so that we can respond to changing Government guidance and levels of risk.

 NCT antenatal courses